Differentially Private Linear Bandits with Partial Distributed Feedback: Discussion

-Following the remark on privacy ``for-free'' (Remark~\ref{rmk:free_privacy}), in this section, we draw an interesting connection of our novel bandit online learning problem to private (distributed) supervised learning problems, through which we provide more intuition on why DP-DPE can achieve privacy ``for-free''.
-In particular, we compare our problem with differentially private stochastic convex optimization (DP-SCO) \cite{bassily2019private}, where the goal is to approximately minimize the population loss\footnote{The population loss for a solution $w$ is given by $\cL(w) \triangleq \mathbb{E}_{z \in \cD}[l(w,z)]$, where $w$ is the chosen solution (e.g., weights of a classifier), $z$ is a testing sample from the population distribution $\cD$, and $l$ is a convex loss function of $w$.} over convex and Lipschitz loss functions given $n$ \emph{i.i.d.} $d$-dimensional samples from a population distribution, while protecting privacy under different trust models.
+In addition, we draw an interesting connection of our novel bandit online learning problem to private (distributed) supervised learning problems, through which we provide more intuition on why DP-DPE can achieve privacy ``for free''.
+In particular, we compare our problem with differentially private stochastic convex optimization (DP-SCO) \cite{bassily2019private}, where the goal is to approximately minimize the population loss\footnote{The population loss for a solution $w$ is given by $\cL(w) \triangleq \mathbb{E}_{z \in \cD}[l(w,z)]$, where $w$ is the chosen solution (e.g., weights of a classifier), $z$ is a testing sample from the population distribution $\cD$, and $l$ is a convex loss function of $w$.} over convex and Lipschitz loss functions given $n$ \emph{i.i.d.} $d$-dimensional samples from a population distribution while protecting privacy under different trust models.
 More specifically, via noisy stochastic gradient descent (SGD), the excess losses\footnote{The excess loss measures the gap between the chosen solution and the optimal solution in terms of the population loss.
 That is, the excess loss of $w$ is given by $\cL(w) - \min_{w' \in \cW} \cL(w')$, where $w$ is often the minimizer of the \emph{Empirical Risk Minimization (ERM)} problem: $\hat{\cL}(w) \triangleq \frac{1}{n}\sum_{i=1}^n l(w,z_i)$, where $\{z_i\}_{i=1}^n$ are \emph{i.i.d.} samples from the population distribution.
 To find the minimizer of ERM, we often resort to SGD.} in DP-SCO under various trust models are roughly as follows:

 Recall our main results in Table~\ref{tab:performance_summary} as follows (ignoring all the logarithmic terms for clarity):

 Now, one can easily see that in both problems, privacy protection is achieved ``for free'' in the central and shuffle models, in the sense that the second term (i.e., the additional privacy-dependent term) is a lower-order term (with respect to $n$ or $T$) compared to the first term in both Eqs.~(\ref{eq:sco_cs}) and~(\ref{eq:dpe_cs}).
 On the other hand, under the much stronger local model, in both problems, the additional privacy-dependent term is of the same order as the first term in both Eqs.~(\ref{eq:sco_l}) and~(\ref{eq:dpe_l}).